Western wildfires spreading smoke as far as Canada and New York

 Meteorologists predicted critically dangerous fire weather through at least Monday, with lightning possible in both California and southern Oregon.

-"Any thunderstorm has the potential to ignite new fire starts," the National Weather Service in Sacramento, California, said on Twitter.
+"Any thunderstorm has the potential to ignite new fire starts," the National Weather Service in Sacramento, California, tweeted.